seppedelanghe/gogit/README.md

 # GoGit

 GoGit is a cli tool to quickly switch between github _profiles/accounts_. \
-Currently only works with very specific SSH `config` setup (see below) and `github`.
+Currently only works with very specific SSH `config` setup (see below).

+## Disclamer

+This tool is under development and can cause corrupt files. __Please use with caution!__ \
+Before overwriting a file (e.g. `~/.ssh/config` or `~/.gitconfig`), GoGit will make a copy of the previous file. \
+This file will have the same name as the original but with `.bak` appended to the end. \
+For example `.gitconfig` => `.gitconfig.bak`, these files can come in handy to restore the old file when a corrupt file is produced.

 ## Problem

-I found it annoying having 3 GitHub accounts at once and having to use special `Host` values in my SSH config like:
+I found it annoying having 3 GitHub accounts at once and having to use special `Host` values in my SSH config like this:
 ```ssh-config
 # Work account (default)
 Host github.com